ichiriac/beaba/README.md

 # Beaba-light

-This project is a light-weight version of the beaba framework
+This project is a light-weight version of the beaba framework - a PHP MVC based framework - written for helping you to increase your dev productivity without needing to use a big or hard to understnd framework.

+Objectives are the following :

+5 minutes to understand main principles
+5 minutes to configure your server

+-> You're ready to start your dev

-# What does this version
+## What does this version

  - Boostrap a web environement
  - Routing